sanderploegsma/sanderp.nl/content/posts/advent-of-code-2020.md

 draft = false
 aliases = ["/advent-of-code-2020"]
 description = "They promised me fun and profit when using F#.
-I have to say, they were right." tag = ["Functional Programming", "Advent of Code"] title = "Advent of Code 2020: Having fun with F#"
+I have to say, they were right." tags = ["Functional Programming", "Advent of Code"] title = "Advent of Code 2020: Having fun with F#"

 +++